gidonk1/connect4/README.md

 \
 Computer AI finds best move using minimax algorithm with alpha-beta pruning.
 The heuristic evaluation method counts number of possible 4-in-a-rows each player can still make and weights them accordingly.
-Weights of possible '4-in-a-rows' (+ for comp and - for opp) are as follows:
+Weights of possible '4-in-a-rows' (+ for computer and - for opponent) are as follows:
 * 1000 if possible '4-in-a-row' has 4 of same colour
 * 100 if possible '4-in-a-row' has 3 of same colour
 * 10 if possible '4-in-a-row' has 2 of same colour